Tenderly/node-extensions-library/simulate-send-transaction/README.md

-# Simulate Send Transaction Node Extension
+# Simulate Send Transaction Extension

 This extension sends signed transaction to the network after it ensures that the simulation of the transaction is successful.
 This serves as a safety net, preventing you to submit transaction that will likely fail.